genomicsclass/leanpub/manuscript/confounding.md

 | Derek Jeter   | 12/48 (.250)   | 183/582 (.314) | 195/630 (.310)  |
 | David Justice | 104/411 (.253) | 45/140 (.321)  | 149/551 (.270)  |

+The confounder here is games playes.
+Jeter played more games during the year he batter better while the opposite is true for Justice.

 <a name="genomics"></a>